wazo-platform/wazo-platform.org/content/install-c4.md

 # ansible-playbook -i inventories/c4 c4.yml
 ```

-If you want to test the Wazo Platform Class 4 on a single host, you can use Vagrant to provision two virtual machines using the provided `Vagrantfile`:
+If you want to test the Class 4 engine on a single host, you can use Vagrant to provision two virtual machines using the provided `Vagrantfile`:

 ```Ruby
 # -*- mode: ruby -*-